Water Security for Policy Makers and Practitioners short course

 Fee and Eligibility Criteria

-£1600 (Register before 7 February 2014 for a reduced fee of £1400).
+£1600 this includes accommodation but not food.
 The course is conducted in English.
 Full competence in English, written and spoken is an essential requirement.